Oenologist

 Vintage 2024

-The 2024 wine year was challenging: frost in spring, severe downy mildew and changeable weather during the harvest period.
+Vintage 2024: Frost in spring, downy mildew and changeable weather made the harvest challenging.

 Climate